igormateus/repertapp-backend/docs/usecases/band/remove-member.md

 1. User must be authenticated
 2. Get data
 3. Fetch band
-4. Valide user auth in band;
+4. Valide if user auth in band;
-5. Valide band has two or more members;
+5. Valide if band has two or more members;
-6. Verify user to remove is in band;
+6. Valide if user to remove is a band member;
-7. Remove user in new band as member in repository;
+7. Remove user from member in repository;
 8. Return band;

 > ## Alternative Flow: User no authenticated
 1. Trow error

-> ## Alternative Flow: Last user in member's band
+> ## Alternative Flow: User auth is not in band
 1. Throw error

+> ## Alternative Flow: Band has only one user
+1. Throw error

-> ## Alternative Flow: User is not member
+> ## Alternative Flow: User to remove is not in band
 1. Throw error